Thirty Flights of Loving

 Thirty Flights of Loving is a first-person adventure video game developed by Brendon Chung under the name Blendo Games.
 It was published in August 2012 for Microsoft Windows, in November 2012 for OS X, and in December 2021 for Linux.
-The game is a non-direct sequel to Gravity Bone (2008) with the same unnamed spy as the main character.
+The game is an indirect sequel to Gravity Bone (2008), with the same unnamed spy as the main character.
 It follows three people as they prepare for an alcohol heist and the aftermath of the operation.

 Thirty Flights of Loving was developed as part of the Kickstarter campaign for the revival of the Idle Thumbs podcast and included a free copy of its predecessor.
-The game employs a modified version of id Software's 1997-era id Tech 2 engine—originally used for Quake 2—and incorporates music composed by Idle Thumbs member Chris Remo.
+The game employs a modified version of id Software's 1997-era Quake II engine and incorporates music composed by Idle Thumbs member Chris Remo.
 It received generally favorable reviews from video game media outlets, scoring 88 out of 100 on aggregate website Metacritic.
 A follow-up, Quadrilateral Cowboy, was released on July 25, 2016.